jakala-germany/gradle-transitive-dependency-check/README.md

 ### Publish to local Maven

 - Run: `./gradlew :plugin:publishToMavenLocal`
-- Apply plugin with version `0.1.0-SNAPSHOT` from your local projects.
+- Apply plugin with version `1.0.0-SNAPSHOT` from your local projects.

+### Publish to Maven Central

+- See [RELEASE.md](RELEASE.md) for detailed instructions.